matehackers/enjoy/README.md

 I intend to implement this in the future, if I have the motivation

+* Pass mapping file in the command line
+* getoptlong parameters and -h documentation
+* Ability to give buttons names for easy reference
+* Support for joystick axis mapping
 * Proper API documentation for the Lua geeks :B and another one for normal people
 * True support for sending key events (that works transparently in all platforms)
 * True support for notifications (even though portability is hard here)
 * Run a command if a button is held
 * Run commands with button combinations (1+2 for example)
-* Support for joystick axis mapping
 * A nice GUI to query the button IDs and make crafting the mapping files easier
+* Send events through the network with OSC